Tuesday, July 10, 2018

 "Works of art must take part in a living dialogue.
 When a work of art and the viewer are in a relationship that creates resonance between them, the result will be a secret dialogue.
 Dialogue is not created by works of art with little physicality and no secrecy, which attempt to have general appeal and be accessible to all sorts of people.
 Viewers are only required to understand them as silly information" (Lee, 2018, 273).

 This feeling of freedom is, however, not removed just because we say that the affordances of the painting are important.
-On the contrary, being able to 'pick up' these relationally arising affordances in the 'right' way is exactly what enables the feeling of freedom.
+On the contrary, being responsive to these relationally arising affordances is exactly what enables the feeling of freedom.
 In other words, it should not be thought that this talk of 'modes of listening' has anything to do with maximizing the clarity of some sort of information transfer.
 Art is often mysterious, polysemic, ambiguous, and arouses the imagination.
 Or put another way, it is an essential part of many modes of listening to precisely be secret.
 But to even be able to enter into such a 'secret dialogue' with the art requires some prerequisites, and it is these prerequisites that we are pointing to with 'modes of listening'.

 Hearing music differently